MobMonRob/CameraSelectionRobot/README.md

 When generating the .jar files in NetBeans with Clean and Build, none of the generated .jar files (the one of the server or the one of the client) could not find a main class.
 Even clicking on Build with Dependencies was not useful.
 To solve this, only use in the pom file the exact same plugin of the previous point.

 ### Java version not compatible
 The computer of the lab runs with Java Runtime version 61.0.
 However, that version is already a bit old.
 So a .jar generated with a newer version of Java will not work in the computer of the lab.
 So, make sure that the .jar that ruins on the Server machine in the lab is built in the same coputer or a computer with Java version 61.0 or a bit older.
+With build.
+I do not only mean to click Build with dependenies in the computer of the lab.
+You have to create a complete new project in the computer of the lab, copy paste the code and Build with dependencies.
+If you bring the project from anotjer computer, it will keep the version of the other computer, even though you are building in the computer of the lab.

 ### Firewall Pop up window
 When this program starts, everything is alright.
 But as soon as the server machine receives the fist request, it awakes the Firewall.
 The firewall sets a pop up window.
 This freezes the whole computer until the pop up is closed.
 To solve that, the fisrt request also activates a method to click on Accept on that pop up window.